wp-plugins/accessibility-language/readme.txt

 == Description ==

-WCAG 1.0 Guideline 4.
-Clarify natural language usage: Use markup that facilitates pronunciation or interpretation of abbreviated or foreign text.
+WCAG 1.0 Guideline 4: Clarify natural language usage.
+Use markup that facilitates pronunciation or interpretation of abbreviated or foreign text.

 == Installation ==